chapman-phys220-2017f/cw-04-dain-and-quinn/README.md

 ## Assessment

-Analyze in this section what you found useful about this assignment in your own words.
-Include any lingering questions or comments that you may have.

-**CHANGEME**
+We learned about the efficiency of numpy.
+We can see how much better it is at handling large amounts of data.
+The vectorize function is really cool.
+It helped us create tests for our code which will definitely be helpful in the future.

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions:

-* Content of starter files supplied by the instructor;
+* Content of starter files supplied by the instructor; we heavily borrowed code from Dr. Dressel
-* Code borrowed from another source, documented with correct attribution in the code and summarized here.

 Signed,

-**YOURNAME**
+**Dain Miller and Quinn Gates**